nihaltowfiq/appointment-scheduler/README.md

    Open the project with CodeEditor or any CLI.

-3. **Install dependencies and run**: run these one by one line -
+3. **Install dependencies and run**: run these commands one by one -

 ```bash
 npm install